 Also, as 2017 is the year of book-related diversity, I should mention that, although the setting is clearly Western, in this series Jenny Han has included some of her own Corean inheritance and traditions.
-The main characters are half American, half Corean, and in both books we see that Lara Jean's family -specially their dad- tries to keep the Corean culture present in their lives even though they are so far away from their family's homeland.
+The main characters are half-American, half-Corean, and in both books we see that Lara Jean's family -especially their dad- tries to keep the Corean culture present in their lives even though they are so far away from their family's homeland.
 I really appreciated this change from what I'm used to reading :) I think it makes this book be even more unique.

 If you liked this book, you might also like...

-Remember you can follow me in any of the available social media!
+Remember you can follow me on any of the available social media!